tnakatani/cs6601_assignment_2/README.md

 **assignment1b: 1 submission per 120 minutes.
 This second section has tests for the middle two parts (Minimax, Alphabeta).**

 **assignment1c: 1 submission per 120 minutes.
-This third section has tests for last two parts (Iterative Deepening + AlphaBeta, +Noah's secret evaluation function).**
+This third section has tests for last two parts (Iterative Deepening + AlphaBeta, + secret evaluation function).**

 These are split up into Section A (assignment1a, assignment1b) and Section B (assignment1c) on Piazza for discussion.